Daniel-KM/Omeka-S-module-BlockPlus/README.md

 Display a list of assets with optional urls and labels.
 It’s useful to build a block of partners, for example.

+### Simple block

+A simple block allow to display a partial from the theme.
+It may be used for a static html content, like a list of partners, or a complex layout, since any Omeka feature is available in a view.

 ### Simple page

 Allow to use a page as a block, so the same page can be use in multiple sites,